Getting Started

 Everything there is to know about defining tables in Dart is described on the Dart tables page.

 If you prefer using SQL to define your tables, drift supports that too!
-You can read all about the sql_api here.
+You can read all about that here.

 For now, populate the contents of database.dart